Logodaedalus/Authorial-Leverage-Framework/docs/index.md

 ## Why Are You Talking So Much About Scope?

 Whichever way you look at it, overcoming the authoring wall requires careful planning and design.
-And because of this, you should make sure you actually need dynamic narrative content, because it’s an engineering and authoring commitment, and a lot of work!
+And because of this, you should make sure you actually need dynamic narrative content, because it’s an engineering and authoring commitment, and a lot of work.
 Many times if you really look at your design, it can be satisfied with static content more reliably, as long as you’re ok with writing lots of it.

 However, for some designs, you definitely need dynamic narrative systems and content to achieve your design goals.
 And by leaning into the strengths of your systems, you’ll create more useful content than what you’d get from just writing static content.
 Also, as a general design rule, showing the system’s full power to the player through good content design creates a unique feeling that can both help guide the player's interactions by showing the types of play the system’s good at, and better communicate the story it's trying to tell.